-(learn more at financialaid.unl.edu/fafsa-simplification)
+(learn more about the FAFSA changes for 2024-25 at financialaid.unl.edu/fafsa-simplification)

 Applying for Need-Based Financial Aid